Breens-Mbaka/Searchable-Dropdown-Menu-Jetpack-Compose/README.md

 dropdownItem = { name -> // Provide a Composable that will be used to populate the dropdown and that takes a type i.e String,Int or even a custom type
       Text(name)
    },
+selectedDisplayText = {} // Optional: Returns the selected item and allow mapping it to a custom display text.
+If no mapping provided, item.toString() will be used by default
 )
 ```